gbdev/gb-asm-tutorial/src/part1/palettes.md

 We can easily do this by setting all colors in the palette to black (%11).
 This would be `%11 %11 %11 %11 = $FF`.

-In the IO map, click the text box left of "BGP", erase the "E4", type "FF", and hit Enter.
+In the "Variables" tab in the debugger, click on the byte to the right of BGP, erase the "E4", type "FF", and hit Enter.
 BGP immediately updates, turning the screen black!

 <figure>